About infectious diseases

-There are a number of other mosquito-borne diseases that can affect travellers visiting warm climates (including malaria, dengue fever, chikungunya and Japanese encephalitis).
+There are a number of other mosquito-borne diseases that can affect travellers visiting warm climates, including southern Europe and North America.
+Diseases include malaria, dengue fever, chikungunya, West Nile virus and Japanese encephalitis.
 Also ticks, sandflies and other insects spread other diseases in some countries.
-Take measures to avoid insect bites, including using an appropriate strong insect repellent and wearing long, loose fitting, light coloured clothing.
+Take measures to avoid insect bites, including ensuring your accommodation is mosquito proof; using an appropriate strong insect repellent and wearing long, loose fitting, light coloured clothing.

 Medication to prevent malaria may be recommended for some high-risk destinations.
 Our country-specific travel advice indicates where malaria is a risk.
 In addition to taking precautions against mosquito bites, you should also consult a doctor about the need for malaria medication.